 We understand how it can get too stressful for job seekers to apply alongside a growing number of applicants trying to win the same job these days.

-Needless to say, job seeking has become very competitive that applicants now recognize the advantage of having a professionally written CV that will stand out in a pool of hundreds of other CVs and will consequently get him or her the sought-after callback and eventually the coveted job position.
+Needless to say, job seeking has become very competitive.
+Applicants now recognize the advantage of having a professionally written CV that will stand out in a pool of hundreds of other CVs and will consequently get him or her the sought-after callback and eventually the coveted job position.

 But first, let us identify what factors may have affected the quality of their CV and how we can fix them accordingly.